aryanganjiii/BTC-Analaysis/README.md

 # BTC-Analaysis
-BTC predictor : Predict BTC price in 12th month tamrin1 : The month with the most profit and loss tamrin2 : The best and worst days of the week for investing by The least loss tamrin3 : alex has 1000$
+BTC predictor : Predict BTC price in 12th month \n tamrin1 : The month with the most profit and loss tamrin2 : The best and worst days of the week for investing by The least loss tamrin3 : alex has 1000$